com-pas/contributing/docs/HOME.md

 - (Software) The build succeeds without failures.
 - (Software) All tests in the test suite pass.
 - (Software) Code style checks report no violations.
-- (Software) Code coverage is high enough (a minimum of 80% is coveraged).
+- (Software) Code coverage is high enough (a minimum of 80% is covered).
 - (Software) If applicable, the added Unit Test is written, executed and passed.
 - (Software) Security analysis (vulnerability detection) doesn't spot unaddressed issues.

 ### How-to begin

 Before you start your coding journey within the CoMPAS project, there are some things we have to talk about.
-Some things that will make your start a little bit easier!
+Some things that will make your start a little easier!
 On the [developing](DEVELOPING.md) page information about tooling can be found.

 #### Open Community Calls

 It's good to know that every other monday, we are having a so called Open Community Call.
 Everyone participating in the CoMPAS project can join and talk about and ask question about the CoMPAS project.

 When the Open Community Calls are taking place, can be found at the [General CoMPAS mailing list calendar](https://lists.lfenergy.org/g/CoMPAS/calendar).